Beyond The Wish

 - Assistance to families in their times of crisis.

-One of our newest programs, we strongly believe that it takes many avenues to build and strengthen Wish children’s general well-being.
+We strongly believe that it takes many avenues to build and strengthen Wish children’s general well-being.

 When children graduate from High School, many times they lose most if not all of their resources and support programs.
 We recognized the need for ongoing engagement to help these young people feel like they have a purpose and that they are contributing.
 This group of young adults helps Granted in a number of ways.